cabralh/me/content/collections/zbrojovka_brno_262_5.md

   <span class="img-description"> Dirty/Rusty assembly </span>
 </div>

-The case and keycaps were quite good, however, the plate was rusty, and some of the switches were scratchy.
+The case and keycaps were quite good; however, the plate was rusty, and some of the switches were scratchy.
 It took a good bit of force to take apart the switches from the plate too.
 Unfortunately, during that process, I scuffed a couple of switch stems.